Jackson Erdmann: Professional career

-After completing his collegiate career, Erdmann began to prepare for the possibility of playing in the NFL.
-He began working out and preparing for the draft or to be signed as an undrafted free agent, but the COVID-19 pandemic, which forced NFL teams to stop scouting players, caused Erdmann to receive no offers after going undrafted.
+FCF Wild Aces

 In 2021, Erdmann joined the Wild Aces of Fan Controlled Football and went on to win the league's inaugural championship.
 After impressing in the FCF, Erdmann took part in the University of Minnesota pro day, which was attended by representatives from 31 NFL teams.
 He received interest from many teams, including having multiple workouts with the Minnesota Vikings, but did not sign an NFL contract.

+Vienna Vikings

 He signed with the Vienna Vikings for 2022, in the European League of Football.
 He helped the Vienna Vikings win the 2022 ELF league championship game 27-15 over the Hamburg Sea Devils.
 In twelve games, Erdmann threw for 2,849 yards (fifth in the league), 26 touchdowns and 13 interceptions.
 He had a passer rating of 96.18.
 Erdmann announced his retirement from football in November 2022.

+Carlstad Crusaders

+On October 31st, 2025, Erdmann returned to football and signed with the Carlstad Crusaders of the Superserien.